The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Plane

 in a clockwise fashion.
 Superscripts in $\II$ are always taken modulo 4; in particular we write $|i-j| = 1$ if $i$ and $j$ are consecutive modulo $4$.
 We also denote the four secondary directions $\{\theta^{i,i+1}\}_{i\in\II}$ by

 The infinite line of distance $d$ from the origin, perpendicular to the $i$-th direction, is denoted by

-We also introduce a notion of directed \emph{occupation radius} (denoted by $\rad^i_{t}$) and \emph{front line} (denoted by $L^i_t$), keeping track of the distance of the front from the origin in every cardinal direction.
+We also introduce a notion of directed \emph{occupation radius} (denoted by $\rad^i_{t}$) and \emph{front-line} (denoted by $L^i_t$), keeping track of the distance of the front from the origin in every cardinal direction.
 These are defined as follows.

-Throughout the section, we denote by $\GG^i_t$ the half-plane game played in direction $i$ at time $t$ employed by the plane strategy.
-We write $\BB^i_t := \BB_t(\seg^{\GG^i_t}_{t})$ and use a similar convention for $\phi,d,\Delta f$ and $b$ to denote the corresponding sets and quantities used for the analysis of the game $\GG^i_t$.
-Observing that on a termination time-step $t$, $\BB^i_t=\emptyset$ and all of the remaining quantities are $0$, by Proposition~\ref{prop: no fire -> no ptl no dbt}, we set these as default values for all times $s$ in which no game is played on the $i$-th front.
-Once a front game is \emph{initialised}, it plays until $\BB^i_t=\emptyset$ at which step it \emph{terminates}.
-We use the equality $\GG^i_t=\GG^i_s$ to indicate that the game played at time $t$ didn't terminate before time $s$.
-For each front $i\in\II$, the fact that $\GG^i_t$ is \emph{active} (rather than terminated) is indicated by $a^i_t := \ind\{\BB^i_t \neq \emptyset\}$.
-We also set $\BB_t := \bigcup_{i\in\II} \BB^i_t$.
+Throughout we denote by $\GG^i_t$ the half-plane game played in direction $i$ at time-step $t$ employed by the plane strategy.
+We write $B^i_t := B_t(\seg^{\GG^i_t}_{t})$ and use a similar convention for $\phi,d,\Delta f$ and $b$ to denote the corresponding sets and quantities used for the analysis of the game $\GG^i_t$.
+Observing that, by Proposition~\ref{prop: no fire -> no ptl no dbt}, on a termination time-step $t$, $B^i_t=\emptyset$ and all of the remaining quantities are $0$, we set these as default values for all times $s$ in which no game is played on the $i$-th front.
+Once a front game is \emph{initialised}, it plays until $B^i_t=\emptyset$ at which step it \emph{terminates}.
+We use the equality $\GG^i_t=\GG^i_s$ to indicate that the game played at time-step $t$ didn't terminate before time-step $s$.
+For each front $i\in\II$, the fact that $\GG^i_t$ is \emph{active} (rather than terminated) is indicated by $a^i_t := \ind\{B^i_t \neq \emptyset\}$.
+We also set $B_t := \bigcup_{i\in\II} B^i_t$.